 Utilising the network location capabilities of mobile devices to develop feature rich applications.

-5 Telephony SMS
+5 Telephony and SMS

 Understanding the telephony and SMS stack on the mobile device and the use of API’s required for their access and control.